Growlers VS. Crowlers: What’s the Difference?

 So, what can make the new age of beer transport even better?
-In comes the crowler, the half growler’s aluminum twin.
+In comes the crowler.
+But what is a crowler of beer?
+It’s the half growler’s aluminum twin.
 If you haven’t seen a 32-ounce crowler can of beer yet, you will – and you will love it.
 However, is one portable beer vessel a better option than the other?
 Both crowlers and growlers have their perks, so keep reading to find out which may be the better fit for your needs.

-Glass Growlers and Aluminum Crowlers: A Tale of Two Beer Containers
+Glass Growlers and Aluminum Crowlers: How The Bottles Work

 With a growler, the brewer will fill the glass container with your choice of brew.
 They then seal it using counter-filled pressure to trap in the flavor and preserve the carbonation.
 The process ensures pub-like freshness from the comfort of your own home – or anywhere else you choose to indulge taproom quality brew.

 The process for a crowler involves an aluminum can which is sanitized and purged of CO2.
 Purging depletes the can of beer-degrading oxygen, ensuring optimal taste and carbonation.
 The crowler is then immediately filled.
 Next, a small sewing machine-like apparatus applies a lid.
 The machine places the crowler can on a pedestal, which then turns, raises the 32-ounce can, and locks it under pressure into the seamer.
 The bartender turns it on, and presses GO.
 All of a sudden, flavor-locked portable premium amber goodness is ready for your enjoyment in your very own crowler.